apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 To get more information of the following interfaces, please view session/src/main/java/org/apache/iotdb/session/Session.java

 The sample code of using these interfaces is in example/session/src/main/java/org/apache/iotdb/SessionExample.java，which provides an example of how to open an IoTDB session, execute a batch insertion.

+For examples of aligned timeseries and measurement template, you can refer to `example/session/src/main/java/org/apache/iotdb/AlignedTimeseriesSessionExample.java`

 ## Session Pool for Native API